unreal4u/pid/README.md

 Pending
 ---------
-* Better coverage on PHPUnit tests
+* Better code coverage on PHPUnit tests
-    * Such as file system not writable
-    * Or throwing some exceptions
     * Maybe a run on a windows machine?
+* Throw more exceptions
+    * One type of exception for staled processes
+    * A different type for already running (Caution: BC)
+    * No exception if everything is ok
+* For next BC:
+    * Deprecate already\_running in favor of alreadyRunning
+    * More exceptions (view bullet point above)

 Version History
 ----------